the Scottish Gemmological Association

 Godfrey Fitton FRSE is Professor of Igneous Petrology in the University of Edinburgh.
 He obtained his PhD at the University of Durham for work on the Borrowdale Volcanics in the Lake District, and has since worked on volcanic rocks in many parts of the world.

-The location for this meeting will be the Eric Liddell Centre South Wing, 15 Morningside Rd, Edinburgh EH10 4DP.
+The location for meetings will be the Eric Liddell Centre South Wing, 15 Morningside Rd, Edinburgh EH10 4DP.
 The Eric Liddell Centre is located in south central Edinburgh and is situated on bus route no's: 5, 11, 16, 23, 45.
 Map -

 Non-members will be welcome at meetings but only as guests brought along by a member or if known to us already.